Wazi2025/Winforms_AdvTest/README.md

 Part of my "CLI/Console-based to WinForms" series.

 This is the Winforms version of "Project Adventure 3".
-"Plays" exactly the same only in a Windows environment (with graphics)
+"Plays" exactly the same only in a Windows environment (with graphics).